dotnet/docs/docs/standard/net-standard.md

 [!INCLUDE [net-standard-table](~/includes/net-standard-table.md)]

-To find the highest version of .NET Standard that you can target, do the following:
+To find the highest version of .NET Standard that you can target, do the following steps:

 1. Find the row that indicates the .NET implementation you want to run on.
 2. Find the column in that row that indicates your version starting from right to left.
 3. The column header indicates the .NET Standard version that your target supports (and any lower .NET Standard versions will also support it).